abajwa-hw/security-workshops/Setup-Hue-kerberos-LDAP.md

 ```

 - You should now be able to login to Hue on kerborized cluster using an LDAP-defined user:
-  - login to Hue as ali/ali or hr1/hr1 and notice that FileBrowser, HCat, Hive now work
+  - login to Hue as ali/hortonworks or sales1/hortonworks and notice that FileBrowser, HCat, Hive now work
+  - also note that logging in as hr1/hortonworks, you can not access the Hive/HCat views in Hue (consistent with the proxyuser setting above)